 “He’s too cheap to pay more than the price of a bus ticket.”

-An old man shouted from a bike.
+Up on the promenade an old man shouted from a bike.

-Jamie waved to him and threaded his way through the debris-strewn bottom to the beach.
+Jamie waved and returned to the beach.

 “Friend of yours?”